ms228823/Web-Application-for-Medical-Care-Services---MedicCarePlus---/README.md

 ![Check In](images/check%20in.png)

 <p> Check-in comes after patient registration On this page users select patient data and rooms that are available to him/her, each room selection has a price, check-in date, and check-out date having a minimum value of today and payment method (Cash, Visa or Mastercard).
-After check the room status changed from open to reserved</p>
+After checking the room status changed from open to reserved</p>

 ### 3. Employees Report